-Spiritual Lines is a project to identify the appropriate design categories to grasp the spirituality behind such an informal asset into architectural devices.
-This happened through the appropriation of one of the most powerful procedures belonging to Thai subculture: the Sak Yant, the sacred protecting tattoes.
+The purpose of this exhibition is to identify the spirituality behind certain informal assets in Bangkok, filtering them through selected design practices.
+This happen through the appropriation of one of the most powerful procedures belonging to Thai subculture: the Sak Yant, the sacred protecting tattoos.
 We dissect their aesthetics, we construe their symbolic meaning - displaced into nowadays cosmopolitan culture and filtered through the logics of architectural representation.

 “Yantra” is a sanskrit word derived from “yam”, which means control or restrain, and “tra” which means freedom or liberation.
-The majority of people in thailand are Buddhist but the Thai people have preserved a religious flexibility that forbits easy categorizing and the cocncept of a single religious truth.
+The majority of people in Thailand are Buddhist but the Thai people have preserved a religious flexibility that forbids easy categorising and the concept of a single religious truth.
 In Thailand Sak Yant are as much a manifestation of these open mindsets as they are tools of social control.
 Perhaps the Sak Yant tell us that life is full of contradiction not meant to be resolved.

-Lemonot and Reminisce Tattoo collaborated to deconstruct architectural drawings and Sak Yant, hybridizing layers and elements, to highlight methodological parallelisms and to trigger a creative exchange between these two disciplines.
+Lemonot and Reminisce Tattoo collaborate to deconstruct architectural drawings and Sak Yant, hybridising layers and elements, to highlight methodological parallelisms and to trigger a creative exchange between these two disciplines.

-The event took place at Cho Why Gallery, set in a beautiful shophouse in Chinatown.
-Through different crafted experiences, staged across the three floors of the gallery, you will discover and engage with the nature of contemporary spiritual lines.
+The event took place at Cho Why, set in a beautiful shophouse in Chinatown.
+Through different crafted experiences, staged across the three floors of the gallery, visitors discovered and engaged with the nature of contemporary spiritual lines.